wp-plugins/shutter/readme.txt

 [Shutter](http://wpshutter.com/ "Shutter - A WordPress Plugin Specifically for Photographers") is a plugin and a suite of add-ons to help easily manage and share your photos.

-Make sure to visit [Shutter](http://wpshutter.com/ "Shutter - A WordPress Plugin Specifically for Photographers") for more info and [add-ons](http://wpshutter.com/add-ons/ "Shutter Add-ons").
+Visit [Shutter](http://wpshutter.com/ "Shutter - A WordPress Plugin Specifically for Photographers") for more info and [add-ons](http://wpshutter.com/add-ons/ "Shutter Add-ons").

+= Get Involved =

+Shutter is an Open Source project.
+If you are a developer, make sure to checkout and contribute to Shutter on the [Shutter GitHub Repository](https://github.com/scottbasgaard/shutter/ "Shutter GitHub Repository").

 = Features include: =